 In the modern game, the quarterback is all-important.
 Diaz sees Matocha as a perfect fit as the most vital presence on the field where it’s more than just throwing and catching and winning games.
 It’s chemistry and leadership, and comfort and cohesiveness.
 It’s directing the show and lighting motivational fires.

 “(Peyton) was absolutely dominant his senior year,” Diaz says.
 “He comes from a very athletic family.
 He’s a (two-time TAPPS state champion) high jumper.
 When you look at the intangibles of how we want to build our quarterback room … he’s smart, tough, loves ball, wants to think the game out.
 He will really re-shape the position here at Miami.”

 Matocha’s staggering senior send-off is summed up as jaw-droppingly impressive and unprecedented in St. Thomas history – a single-season school-record 3,697 passing yards with 35 touchdowns plus 787 rushing yards and 14 more scores.

-And Matocha was never more majestic than in his 33rd consecutive start and final regular-season home game with the stakes stacked highest against generational rival St. Pius X. His primo performance fronting a full orchestra of versatile playmakers ranks among the best and brightest in the generational rivalry – 416 yards and seven touchdowns.
+And Matocha was never more majestic than in his 33rd consecutive start and final regular-season home game with the stakes stacked highest against generational rival St. Pius X. His primo performance fronting a full orchestra of versatile game-changers ranks among the best and brightest in the friendly hatred series – 416 yards and seven jaw-dropping touchdowns.
 The pyrotechnics included four scores in a whirlwind third quarter when Eagle Football seized control and rallied for a stunning 52-49 shootout that reclaimed the district championship, a fifth in seven years.